 Our astronauts will be settling on Mars indefinitely.
 It's not feasible to send water, oxygen and food from Earth to the astronauts: they will produce those on Mars.

 On Mars, water can be extracted from the soil.
 The rover will select the location for the settlement primarily based on the water content in the soil.
-We expect this to be at a latitude of between 40 and 45 degrees North.
+We expect this to be at a latitude of between 40 and 45 degrees North latitude.
 Water extraction will be performed by the life support units.
 The rover will deposit soil into a water extractor in the life support units.
 The water extractor will heat the soil until the water evaporates.
 The evaporated water will be condensed and stored, the dry soil expelled, and the process repeated to extract more water.

 About 1500 liters of reserve water will be stored in each life support unit, which will be consumed primarily at night, and during periods of protracted low power availability, for example during dust storms.